Rachit-Ingole/MERN-Health-Website/README.md

 # HealthTracker
-Welcome to HealthTracker(which is currently work in progress).Its your comprehensive solution for managing fitness tasks and staying motivated on your wellness journey.
+Welcome to HealthTracker(currently work in progress).Its your comprehensive solution for managing fitness tasks and staying motivated on your wellness journey.
 Our platform offers a range of features designed to enhance your health and productivity in a visually soothing and engaging environment.

 ## Features
 ### 1. Task Manager